marcuswestin/store.js/README.md

 Store.js has been around since 2010 ([first commit](https://github.com/marcuswestin/store.js/commit/cb0198c2c02ff5f17c084276eeb4f28c79849d5e)!
 [HN discussion](https://news.ycombinator.com/item?id=1468802)!), and is live on tens of thousands of websites - like cnn.com!

-For many years v1.x provided basic cross-browser persistant storage, and over time more and more people [started asking](https://github.com/marcuswestin/store.js/issues?q=is%3Aissue+is%3Aclosed) for additional functionality.
+For many years v1.x provided basic cross-browser persistent storage, and over time more and more people [started asking](https://github.com/marcuswestin/store.js/issues?q=is%3Aissue+is%3Aclosed) for additional functionality.

 Store.js version 2 is a full revamp with pluggable storage (it will automatically fall back to one that works in every scenario by default), pluggable extra functionality (like [expirations](plugins/expire.js), [default values](plugins/defaults.js), common [array/object operations](plugins/operations.js), etc), and fully cross-browser automatic testing using saucelabs.com.